Board of Trustees By-Laws

 Any proposed change in these By-Laws shall follow the process outlined in the Policy Development policy (1.3), and be presented in writing stating the proposed change and the reason therefore to the Chair of the Board of Trustees.

 The Chair shall then appoint an ad hoc committee to consider the request.
-These By-Laws may be added to or amended by a vote of two-thirds (2/3) of all of the Trustees present at a regular or special meeting provided that the proposed addition or amendment shall have been filed with the Chair in writing and a copy thereof mailed to each member in advance of the meeting at which said addition or amendment is to be considered and voted upon.
+These By-Laws may be added to or amended by a vote of two-thirds (2/3) of all the Trustees present at a regular or special meeting provided that the proposed addition or amendment shall have been filed with the Chair in writing and a copy thereof sent electronically to each member in advance of the meeting at which said addition or amendment is to be considered and voted upon.